CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 ### HEALING

 Each of your characters at a Darkhaven may heal during the untap phase of your turn.
 Such a character moves from a wounded position to a tapped position.
-In addition, certain cards can heal characters when they are played (e.g., _Foul Smelling Paste_).
+In addition, certain cards can heal characters when they are played (e.g., _Foul-smelling Paste_).

 ### RINGWRAITH EFFECTS